EKSTROM Lab

 Carly Gartner

-Carly Gartner is a junior majoring in Political Science and Psychology with a minor in Women’s and Gender Studies.
+Carly Gartner is a senior majoring in Political Science and Psychology with a minor in Women’s and Gender Studies.
 She is interested in learning about the psychological motivations behind the political decisions that people make.
 On campus, she is a member of Husker Vote Coalition and Pi Sigma Alpha, the political science honor society.
 She is also a resident assistant with UNL Housing.

 Mary Gerend